-• If the discipline has certificates or majors that are heavily sequenced or have many course requirements, could the required courses be offered on a rotation plan so that students secure the courses that they need within a one, two, or three year time frame?
-If so, students should be kept informed of the pattern.

-• Does the program appeal primarily to day students or to evening students?
+- If the discipline has certificates or majors that are heavily sequenced or have many course requirements, could the required courses be offered on a rotation plan so that students secure the courses that they need within a one, two, or three year time frame?
+If so, students should be kept informed of the pattern. - The program is set up so that students can take classes in one or two-year timeframe. - Does the program appeal primarily to day students or to evening students?
 Do you see different patterns of enrollment in day or evening that should be addressed?